Analysis | Why Trump is taking the unusual step of actually filing a lawsuit he had threatened

 As it turns out, it’s both easy and inexpensive to threaten to sue someone.
 I, for example, am thinking about suing you if you do not share this article with at least five other people.
 (I hate to do it, but I demand justice.)
 It is slightly more expensive and slightly less easy to actually file a lawsuit.

 So, since he announced his candidacy in June 2015, Trump has threatened to sue some two dozen individuals or entities, ranging from China to Sen. Ted Cruz (R-Tex.) to a random anti-Trump T-shirt company.
-He has actually sued a smaller group, including this very newspaper.
+He has actually sued a smaller number, including this very newspaper.
 (He also threatened to sue The Post a few years earlier without doing so.)
 In most cases, those suits were dropped or dismissed.

 During a news conference at his private club in Bedminster, N.J., on Wednesday, Trump unveiled his latest legal endeavor, targeting social media companies such as Facebook for their efforts to police their platforms.
 This was framed in the expected way — the companies are unfairly targeting conservatives — but Trump’s complaint obviously centers on the fact that he was removed from those platforms after his repeated dishonest claims about the 2020 election led to the violence of Jan.
 6.